Discover what piano pedals do and how to use them.

 Go ahead and open up the lid of your own piano and take a peek inside to see how the damper mechanism works as you press and release the damper pedal.

 Want to learn piano?
-We can help!
+Hoffman Academy is the world’s best piano learning system!
 Sign up for a free account now.

 The Soft Pedal (Una Corda)